rubenwgs/ETH-CS-BA3SE1/Compiler_Design/Introduction_to_Objective_Caml/CompDes_IntOCaml_CH3.md

 ## 3.2 Variable names

-In general, a **variable name** may contain letter (lower and upper case), digits, and the `'` and `_` characters, but it msut begin with a lower case letter or the underscore character, and it may not be an underscore all by itself.
+In general, a **variable name** may contain letter (lower and upper case), digits, and the `'` and `_` characters, but it must begin with a lower case letter or the underscore character, and it may not be an underscore all by itself.

-In OCaml, sequences of charactrs from the infix operators, like +, -, *, /, ... are also valid names.
+In OCaml, sequences of characters from the infix operators, like +, -, *, /, ... are also valid names.
 Example (Don't use this style in your code):

 ```ocaml
 # let (+) = ( * )